cruickshankrpc/SPACEINVADERS/README.md

 ## Future Features

 - Cover page before you start the game.
-- Alerts for 'Gameover' & 'You win' as designed pop outs.
+- Alerts for 'Gameover' & 'You win' as styled pop outs.
-- LEVELS that increase in difficulty with different aliens
+- LEVELS that increase in difficulty with different aliens.
+- Sound OFF button.
+- PAUSE game button.
 - 'About' popup.
 - Mobile responsive !